pokergeist/USB-Relay-Enclosure/README.md

 ## Overview

 The "DSD TECH  USB Relay Controller for Computer and Laptop (1CH)" lets you control a single SPDT relay via USB.
 I purchased my device on [Amazon](https://smile.amazon.com/dp/B09PYML6Q7).
-It comes (mostly) enclose in a transparent blue case with the relay and screw terminals exposed, along with the back half of the board.
+It comes (mostly) enclosed in a transparent blue case with the relay and screw terminals exposed, along with the back half of the board.
 The client preferred that the internals not be so accessible.

+There are a number of similar designs without cases which probably use the the same board size.
+If the board size is different, just modify board_x, board_y, and board_height in SCAD/DSD-Encl-common.scad in OpenSCAD and render DSD-Encl-base.scad and save the STL file (Windows F5, F6, F7).

 ## Status